Muhammadu Buhari: Economy

 Buhari was an attractive choice to many Nigerians because of a perceived incorruptible character.
 Once in power, Buhari who had earlier mobilized supporters in three previous elections was slow to manifest his intention to solve problems he mentioned during his campaign.
-Determination to initiate his domestic policy agenda like naming of cabinet officials took six months, while the passage of the 2016 and 2017 budgets were delayed by infighting.
+Determination to initiate his domestic policy agenda like naming of cabinet officials took six months, while the passage of the 2016 and 2017 budgets was delayed by infighting.

 In Buhari's first year in office, Nigeria suffered a decline in commodity prices which triggered an economic recession.
-To source funds to close shortfall in revenue and fund an expansionary capital budget, Buhari traveled to 20 countries seeking loans.
+To source funds to close shortfall in revenue and fund an expansionary capital budget, Buhari travelled to 20 countries seeking loans.
 Thereby, expansionary budget allocation to finance infrastructure was pushed back to a further date.

-In the first year of the administration, Naira, the currency of Nigeria depreciated in the black market leading to a gulf between the official exchange rate and the black-market rate.
+In the first year of the administration, the Naira, the currency of Nigeria, depreciated in the black market leading to a gulf between the official exchange rate and the black-market rate.
 A resulting shortage in foreign exchange hit various businesses including petroleum marketers.
 However, the gulf between the official rates and the black market rates opened up the opportunity for well connected individuals to engage in arbitrage, making a mockery of the president's anti-corruption image.
-In May, 2016, the government announced a rise in the official pump price of petroleum to curtail shortfall in the commodity as a result of foreign exchange shortages.
+In May 2016, the government announced a rise in the official pump price of petroleum to curtail shortfall in the commodity as a result of foreign exchange shortages.

-In 2016, the country's economy declined by 1.6% and in 2017 per capita economic growth is projected to be negligible.
-Buhari's first tenure as head of state coincided with a decline in oil prices similar to his second stint but his administration has not shown dedicated effort to diversify sources of government spending.
-The 2018 budget signaled an expansionary fiscal policy with funds dedicated to infrastructural projects such as strategic roads, bridges and power plants.
+In 2016, the country's economy declined by 1.6% and in 2017 per capita economic growth was projected to be negligible.
+Buhari's first tenure as head of state coincided with a decline in oil prices similar to his second stint but his administration did not show dedicated effort to diversify sources of government spending.
+The 2018 budget signalled an expansionary fiscal policy with funds dedicated to infrastructural projects such as strategic roads, bridges and power plants.

-Since an upturn in economic growth from the decline of 2016, a slow pace of recovery has the country behind many of its continental neighbors in GDP growth.
-Unemployment levels remain high and any effort to increase non-oil revenues has not improved while government deficit spending include a significant portion of its yearly budget dedicated to service debts.
+Since an upturn in economic growth from the decline of 2016, a slow pace of recovery has the country behind many of its continental neighbours in GDP growth.
+Unemployment levels remain high and any effort to increase non-oil revenues has not improved while government deficit spending includes a significant portion of its yearly budget dedicated to service debts.